Settlement of the Cane River Area of Louisiana

 Magnolia Mansion near Natchitoches, Louisiana

 Control of Shreveport and the cotton supplies of the Red River Valley were the primary motivations for the Red River campaign, one of Louisiana’s most famous Civil War engagements.
 The campaign began in the spring of 1864 with a military force under Union General Nathanial Banks pushing Confederate forces under General Richard Taylor slowly north along the Red River.
-A series of skirmishes and battles were fought, which included areas near Cloutierville and Magnolia Plantation.
+A series of skirmishes and battles was fought, including in areas near Cloutierville and Magnolia Plantation.
 This fighting culminated with the battle at Pleasant Hill.
-The Union forces retreated and the Confederates remained in control of the area until the end of the Civil War.
+The Union forces retreated, and the Confederates remained in control of the area until the end of the Civil War.

-During a century of dominion, the French and Spanish left a lasting imprint on Louisiana: they introduced Catholicism, developed land use patterns, and initiated an economic system that superseded the one developed by Native Americans.
-In order to develop the colonial economy, the white settlers required both territorial control and the cooperation of the Indian populations.
-The French distributed gifts through Indian traders and agents in order to court local tribes; the Spanish used mission outposts.
+Over a century of dominion, the French and Spanish left a lasting imprint on Louisiana: they introduced Catholicism and shaped land-use patterns.
+They initiated an economic system that superseded that of Native Americans.
+To develop the colonial economy, the white settlers required territorial control and the cooperation of the Indian populations.
+The French distributed gifts through Indian traders and agents to court local tribes; the Spanish used mission outposts.
 And for both nations, a small display of military force did much to ensure the security of their New World investments.
-Eventually, the increasing pressure of European settlement and the European and American policies towards Indians resulted in the destruction of Indian lifeways and eventually their removal from the Cane River area.
+Eventually, the increasing pressure of European settlement and the European and American policies towards Indians destroyed Indian lifeways and eventually led to their removal from the Cane River area.